sstsimulator/sst-macro/docs/developer/developer.md

 ...
 }
 ````
 The prototype therefore accepts any event type.
-The class `message` is a special type of event that refers specifically to a message (e.g. MPI message) carrying a data payload.
+The class `message` is a special type of event that refers specifically to a message (e.g. MPI message, flow in the context of TCP/IP) carrying a complete block of data or file.
 Misusing types in SST/macro is not a compile-time error.
 The onus of correct event types falls on runtime assertions.
 All event types may not be valid for a given module.